heavyai/heavyai/docs/source/contributing.rst

    ================================== 69 passed, 13 skipped, 1 warnings in 19.40 seconds ==================================

 ************************
-OmniSci Core GPU-enabled
+HeavyDB Core GPU-enabled
 ************************

-To run the pyomnisci test suite with the GPU tests, the workflow is pretty much the same as CPU-only, except with the `OmniSci Core
+To run the heavyai test suite with the GPU tests, the workflow is pretty much the same as CPU-only, except with the `HeavyDB Core
 GPU-enabled`_ container:

 .. code-block:: shell